Type 2 diabetes: Diet

 Calorie restriction to promote weight loss is generally recommended.
 Around 80 percent of obese people with type 2 diabetes achieve complete remission with no need for medication if they sustain a weight loss of at least 15 kg, but most patients are not able to achieve or sustain significant weight loss.
 Even modest weight loss can produce significant improvements in glycemic control and reduce the need for medication.

 Several diets may be effective such as the DASH diet, Mediterranean diet, low-fat diet, or monitored carbohydrate diets such as a low carbohydrate diet.
 Other recommendations include emphasizing intake of fruits, vegetables, reduced saturated fat and low-fat dairy products, and with a macronutrient intake tailored to the individual, to distribute calories and carbohydrates throughout the day.
 A 2021 review showed that consumption of tree nuts (walnuts, almonds, and hazelnuts) reduced fasting blood glucose in diabetic people.
 As of 2015, there is insufficient data to recommend nonnutritive sweeteners, which may help reduce caloric intake.
-An elevated intake of microbiota-accessible carbohydrates can help reducing the effects of T2D.
+An elevated intake of microbiota-accessible carbohydrates can help to reduce the effects of T2D.
 Viscous fiber supplements may be useful in those with diabetes.

 Culturally appropriate education may help people with type 2 diabetes control their blood sugar levels for up to 24 months.
 There is not enough evidence to determine if lifestyle interventions affect mortality in those who already have type 2 diabetes.